XLNS-XYZ/Enfield/Development/Project Outline.md

 It is highly reccomended to not mix tasks within developers in terms of catagory; i.e. One person focuses on road creation, and one person focuses on exterior building creation.

-Mixing these tasks can causes a large inconsistancy.
+Mixing these tasks can cause a large inconsistancy.

 ---